code42/code42cli/docs/userguides/detectionlists.md

 code42 departing-employee bulk generate-template add
 ```

 2. Use the CSV template to enter the employees' information.
 Only the Code42 username is required.
-If added, the departure
+If added,
-date must be in YYYY-MM-DD format.
+the departure date must be in yyyy-MM-dd format.
+Note: you are only able to add departure dates during the `add`
+operation.
+If you don't include `--departure-date`, you can only add one later by removing and then re-adding the
+employee.

 3. Save the CSV file.